shunnNet/browser-ai/README.md

 - Translating user natural language into UI actions or executing specific functions.
 - Navigating and guiding users.

-Please also refer to the conceptual demonstration repository  [ai-vue-concept](https://github.com/shunnNet/ai-vue-concept).

 ## Features
 - **Simple**: No complicate setting or parameters.
 - **Atomic**: Atomic-level natural language functions. (`.is()`, `.whichIs()`, etc.)